nathanecross/seapipe/docs/source/so.rst

 .. _output:
-Output
+Outputs of Slow Oscillations
 ----------------

-*Markers of SOs characteristics:*
+*Parameters of SOs characteristics:*

     **Count** : Number of SOs detected